microsoft/synthlume/README.md

 Before you are able to generate text, you need to prepare your enviroment.

-You can either use Virtual Enviorment of Conda.
+You can either use Virtual Enviorment or Conda.

 ## Option 1: Using Virtual Env